 Despite the importance of credit scores, industry research shows almost eight out of ten Australians have never checked their credit report.
-I can can help you discover how your credit score shapes up and you can request a copy free online in some cases.
+Your Mortgage Choice broker can help you discover how your credit score shapes up.
 But in the meantime, it pays to be mindful of three key factors that can negatively impact your credit score.

 Making multiple loan applications